open/close all folders

 - Color-Coded Armies: Yuri's Army was purple-colored.
 His structures were decidedly ambitious about incorporating gold, however.

 - Cutscene Power to the Max: The Psychic Dominators shown in the opening cutscene are able to mind control entire sections of continents.
 To prevent it from being an enormous Game-Breaker by giving Yuri's faction the ability to instantly control every unit and structure on the map if one is activated even once, in the game it can take over 9 units at most and cause a lot of base damage.

 - Dirty Coward: Yuri's gattling tanks and Magnetrons: they certainly like to dish out punishment at long range but flee at the first whiff of a counterattack.

-- Human Resources: Bio-Reactors.
+- Bio-Reactors.
 They don't generate much power on their own, but "garrison" infantry in them and they become some of the best power plants in the game.

-- More Dakka: Yuri's army comes equipped with Gatling turrets that spin faster the longer they fire.
+- More Dakka: Yuri's army comes equipped with Gatling turrets and tank that spin faster the longer they fire.